The effects of bullying can be long-lasting for victims including fear and anxiety, depression and thoughts of suicide.

 Some people say that kids who are bullied need to toughen up ... that's not true.
 It would happen no matter how thick-skinned kids are.

 Some people think that bullying is "just a fact of life" or "a right of passage" and they don't take it seriously ... until someone they know is hurt by bullying.

-- 1 out of 4 kids is bullied
+- 1 out of 5 kids are bullied

 - Every 7 seconds a child is bullied.

 - Depending on the age group, up to 43% of students say they have been digitally harassed